gauditech/gaudi-docs/docs/reference/actions.md

 ## Query action

-Query actions can be used to run arbitrary queries in order to fetch the data (to be used in subsequent actions via `alias`) or to make changes on existing data.
+Query actions can be used to run arbitrary queries in order to fetch the data or to make changes on existing data.
+Affected data can be stored in the context with `alias`, so it can be referenced in the following actions.

 Action supports `select`, `update` and `delete` properties.

 ### Syntax